MambaRetriever/MambaRetriever/README.md

 across various fields.

 ## Datasets
-Our dataset is freely and publicly available at [zenodo](https://doi.org/10.5281/zenodo.13892030).
+Our training and evaluation dataset is freely and publicly available at [zenodo](https://doi.org/10.5281/zenodo.13892030).

 Our train set is `mambaretriever_synthetic_data.pickle`, our test set by categories is `mamba_retriever_testset_by_categories.pickle`, and out test set by dataset is `mamba_retriever_41_testsets.pickle`